AndrewMingWang/MIE424_Final_Project/README.md

 In the following sections, we provide instructions to obtain the results from each of the experiments detailed in our report.
 They are organized by corresponding section number in the report.

 ### 5.1.1 Distribution of Forgetting Events
 Run a chosen dataset and seed, run the corresponding `run_{mnist/cifar}.py` file.
-With the resulting pickle file saved under path `pickle_path`, you would call `plot(dataset, seed, pickle_path)` where dataset is the name of the dataset (MNIST,PMNIST or CIFAR10) and seed is the seed used for the experiment.
+With the resulting pickle file saved under path `pickle_path`, you would call `plot(dataset, seed, pickle_path)` within `plot.py`, where dataset is the name of the dataset (MNIST,PMNIST or CIFAR10) and seed is the seed used for the experiment.

 ### 5.1.2 Characteristics of Forgetful Examples
 ```